 Our program is oriented to meet the needs of working professionals.
 Classes are held once a week in the evenings Monday through Thursday.
 Our classes are also small, which gives you the opportunity to receive personal attention from Barry's distinguished faculty.

 You will take three courses specifically aimed at the development of research skills.
 Research experience is available and encouraged by working on faculty-led research teams.
 Building research skills throughout the doctoral program prepares you to develop your dissertation research projects.
 Dissertation research consists of original research contributions to the field of Marital, Couple, and Family Counseling/Therapy.

-The Counseling Program's on-site clinic offers a clinically rich learning environment for all of our graduate students.
+The Family CARE Center offers a clinically rich learning environment for all of our graduate students.
 Our faculty provides supervised training in clinical supervision for our doctoral students.